gilienv/Biological_Networks_Cytoscape/README.md

 ## Related Courses

-EMBL-EBI: Network Analysis with Cytoscape (Online)
+<a href=https://training.csx.cam.ac.uk/bioinformatics/event/3688978>EMBL-EBI: Network Analysis with Cytoscape (Online)</a>

-Inferring Co-Expressing Genes and Regulatory Networks from RNA-Seq Data
+<a href=https://training.csx.cam.ac.uk/bioinformatics/event/3516387>Inferring Co-Expressing Genes and Regulatory Networks from RNA-Seq Data</a>

-Identification of Eigen-genes, consensus modules and Network Motifs in co-expression (or other biological) networks.
+<a href=https://training.csx.cam.ac.uk/bioinformatics/event/3516410>Identification of Eigen-genes, consensus modules and Network Motifs in co-expression (or other biological) networks.</a>

 ## Course Schedule and Social Media Tags